fhswf-study-projects/docker-container-template/README.md

 Please be sure before starting the development:
 1. Install needed development dependencies via `poetry install --with dev`
 2. Run `pre-commit install`.
-This will install the hooks in your `.git` local folder.
+This will install the hooks in your `.git` local folder